 Why study Political Science at MC?

 Would you enjoy working for a US political campaign?
-Do you want to learn more about global political issues, first-hand, while talking with local leaders in Africa, Asia and the European Community?
-Would you like to take US and international pre-law courses from faculty who manage moot court programs and Model United Nations programs?
-Or become the next student in our major to join the Peace Corps?
+Do you want to learn more about global political issues and explore solutions to some of the world’s biggest social problems through participation in the international Hult Prize competition?
+Would you like to take US and international pre-law courses from faculty who regularly travel abroad and have worked as D.C.-based policy analysts, international election observers and documentary film makers?

 The Political Science (PLS) major at Maryville College prepares you for careers in a host of government, diplomatic, non-government, media and legal fields.
 Working with professors with professional experience in Washington DC and over two dozen nations around the works, PLS major students learn about political processes, institutions and the theories guiding governments around the world.
 They also learn how social and economic factors in those nations impact the daily work of government.